 Two focus groups were conducted.
 These formed part of a Patient and Public Involvement project between researchers, education consultants and practitioners to design an accessible and informative spatial reasoning toolkit.
 The resultant toolkit can be found at: https://earlymaths.org/spatial-reasoning/.
 Practitioners were recruited via social media and contacts of the Early Childhood Mathematics Group.
 Practitioners completed online consent forms prior to taking part in the focus groups.
-Five practitioners (3 females) working with children from birth to 4 years participated in the first focus group and four practitioners in the birth to 4 years group had worked in education for an average of 28 years (SD = 18.38, range = 15-41, N = 2 respondents to this item only) and practitioners in the 4 to 7 years group worked in education for an average of 13.75 years (SD = 14.22, range = 5-35, N = 3 respondents to this item only).
+Five practitioners (3 females) working with children from birth to 4 years participated in the first focus group and four practitioners (4 females) working with children from 4-7 years participated in the second focus group.
+Practitioners in the birth to 4 years group had worked in education for an average of 28 years (SD = 18.38, range = 15 to 41, N = 2 respondents to this item only) and practitioners in the 4 to 7 years group worked in education for an average of 13.75 years (SD = 14.22, range = 5 to 35, N = 3 respondents to this item only).
 Most participants reported their ethnic group as White British and a minority as Black or Black British African.
 The roles of practitioners in the birth to 4 years group included early years teachers, nursery practitioners and nursery school special educational needs coordinators.
 In the 4-7 years group, practitioner roles included Key Stage One (aged 4-7) teachers, reception teachers and senior leadership team members.